GBouffard/yelp_clone/readme.md

 - Ruby on Rails
 - Capybara
 - Rspec
-- HTML
+- HTML, CSS & Bootstrap
 - Postgresql
-- Mustache.js
+- Javascript & AJAX
-- Gem: Omniauth-Facebook
+- Additional Gems: Omniauth-Facebook, Paperclip and Poltergeist

 How to run it
 ----